mkhotamirais/job-sgt-tc2/README.md

-# My Next.js Project with TypeScript and Ant Design
+# My Next.js Project with TypeScript and ScrollMagic

 This project is a Next.js application built with TypeScript and ScrollMagic for animation.
 Follow the steps below to set up and run the project.